 The following document will be treated just like the one shown previously:

 <body> tags are gone completely.
-The browser knows the
+The browser knows that

 <h1> means the body has started.
 Furthermore, I am no longer explicitly closing the paragraphs since opening a new paragraph or ending the document will close them implicitly.
 The quotes around the attribute values are also gone.